GeoffHayward/Map/README.md

-HashMap
+Map
 =======

-Work in process - It will be a full JavaScript version of the Java Map found in the Java Collections framework.
+A JavaScript object that can be instantiated with the new operator.
+This object is a JavaScript object that is a close version of the Java Map interface from the Java Collections framework.

+The object's deviation from the Java Map are:

+* entitySet - missing (use values)
+* keySet - is named keys (return an array of unique values)